discretize/discretize-guides/builds/mesmer/heal-chronomancer/index.md

 </GridItem>
 <GridItem sm="6">
 <Card title="Precasting">
-At the Mistlock Singularity use the following skills on both variants:
+At the Mistlock Singularity use the following skills, regardless of which variant you are playing:

 1. <Skill name="Well of Action"/>
 2. <Skill name="Tides of Time"/> (<Skill name="Continuum Split"/>)